synogen/pcbsharmonymods/Order Templates/readme.txt

 	- "Remove" to remove the template

 ## Requirements
-Requires FusioN.'s modloader for PCBS to be installed.
+Requires FusioN.'s modloader for PCBS to be installed ( https://github.com/fusiion/PCBSModloader/releases )

 ## Install
 1. Extract everything in the archive to the main directory of PC Building Simulator, overwrite if necessary